pgRouting/osm2pgrouting/Readme.md

 ```
 required:
 -file <file>  			-- name of your osm xml file
 -dbname <dbname> 		-- name of your database
 -user <user> 			-- name of the user, which have write access to the database
 -conf <file> 			-- name of your configuration xml file

 optional:
 -host <host>  			-- host of your postgresql database (default: 127.0.0.1)
 -port <port> 			-- port of your database (default: 5432)
+-prefixtables <prefix> 	--  add at the beginning of table names
 -passwd <passwd> 		-- password for database access
 -clean 					-- drop previously created tables
 -skipnodes				-- do not load nodes into the node table (reduces runtime)
 ```